asgardeo/asgardeo-tomcat-saml-agent/docs/integrating_with_existing_webapp.md

 1. Install Java 8
 2. Install Apache Maven 3.x.x (https://maven.apache.org/download.cgi#)
-3. Get a clone or download the source from this repository (https://github.com/asgardio/asgardio-tomcat-saml-agent.git)
+3. Get a clone or download the source from this repository (https://github.com/asgardeo/asgardeo-tomcat-saml-agent.git)
-4. Run the Maven command ``mvn clean install`` from the ``asgardio-tomcat-saml-agent`` directory.
+4. Run the Maven command ``mvn clean install`` from the ``asgardeo-tomcat-saml-agent`` directory.